-Post-Quantum File Encryption Platform
+Post-Quantum File Encryption

-for Long-Term Data Security and Regulatory Compliance
+for Long-Term Data Security

 QuantumGuard implements NIST-standardized post-quantum cryptographic algorithms (ML-KEM-1024) alongside client-side encryption to protect sensitive documents against present-day hackers and future quantum computer threats.
 Designed for organizations with long-term data retention requirements and zero-trust security mandates.